 When an employee sees that every positive contribution to the team is acknowledged, he or she knows that their actions count and that what they do is really making a difference.

-10. Be a role model.
+10. Be a Role Model

-There is nothing worse in the work force than seeing employees not being treated as equals.
+There is nothing worse in the workplace than seeing employees not being treated as equals.
 We all have experienced having a peer who was viewed as the “favorite.”
 We also remember how discouraging and resentful that made us feel.

 “Employees who believe that management is concerned about them as a whole person – not just an employee – are more productive, more satisfied, more fulfilled.
 Satisfied employees mean satisfied customers, which leads to profitability.” -Anne M. Mulcahy, Former CEO of Xerox Corporation